ardvarknet/JS-BotNet/README.md

 # HiveMind JS-BotNet
-A Simple JS and PHP Botnet, written by Daniel Mains.
+A Simple JS and PHP Botnet, written by a very nice person.

 *For Educational Use Only*